BAProductions/android_vendor_light/README.md

 ---------------------
 Adds Open Gapps
 base on device size & type.
-New temp default dallpaper from @MoKee https://github.com/MoKee/
+New temp default wallpaper from @MoKee
+Adding Note app from @MoKee and theme it to match the os https://github.com/MoKee/
 ---------------------
 #Open Gapps adder files are for personal use only.